 Section 1.
 Agenda shall be circulated to each member of the Regional Campuses Faculty Senate at least three working days prior to each regular meeting.
 Individual members of the Senate or other members of the faculty may submit proposed items for the agenda by notifying the Secretary of the Senate at least four weeks prior to the meeting.
 The Executive Committee shall prepare the agenda.

 Section 2.
-The Senate shall not give final consideration to any substantive legislative matters not included on the published agenda of the meeting at which introduced, unless by a two-thirds vote, the Senate shall agree to consider such matters.
+The Senate shall not give final consideration to any substantive legislative matters not included on the published agenda, unless by a two-thirds vote, the Senate shall agree to consider such matters.

 Rule VI - Minutes